webzf/ztronics/_posts/2026-08-19-bma400-esp32-tutorial-wiring-code-arduino-guide.md

 The BMA400 is particularly attractive for low-power acceleration and motion sensing.

-The MPU6050 is more suitable when you also need a gyroscope.
+The MPU6050 is more suitable when a gyroscope is also required.

 ### Does the BMA400 measure tilt?

 Yes.

-Because the accelerometer measures gravity, the relative acceleration on the X, Y and Z axes can be used to determine orientation and tilt when the sensor is not undergoing significant dynamic acceleration.
+When the sensor is stationary or moving slowly, gravity can be used to determine the orientation of the sensor relative to the Earth's gravitational field.

 ### Does the BMA400 support step counting?

 Yes.

+The BMA400 includes step-counting functionality and activity-related features.

+### Can the BMA400 detect motion?

+Yes.

-The BMA400 includes a hardware step counter and activity recognition features.
+The BMA400 includes hardware motion-detection and interrupt features.

 ### Can the BMA400 wake an ESP32?

 Yes.

-The BMA400 provides interrupt and wake-up functionality that can be used as part of a low-power ESP32 system.
+The sensor provides wake-up and interrupt functionality that can be used as part of a low-power ESP32 design.

-The exact implementation depends on the breakout board and the ESP32 sleep configuration.

-### Can multiple BMA400 sensors share the same I2C bus?
+### Can multiple devices share the BMA400's I2C bus?

-Two BMA400 devices can potentially be placed on the same I2C bus when their addresses are configured differently.

-The two supported addresses are `0x14` and `0x15`.

-For more complex I2C systems, an I2C multiplexer may be required.
+Yes.

+I2C allows multiple devices to share the same SDA and SCL lines as long as their addresses do not conflict.

+This makes it possible to combine the BMA400 with devices such as an SSD1306 OLED.

+## Source Code

+The Arduino example in this tutorial is based on the SparkFun BMA400 Arduino Library.

+The library provides additional examples for more advanced BMA400 features.

+For production projects, always check the library documentation and the exact breakout board documentation before changing sensor configuration or implementing advanced interrupt functionality.

 ## Conclusion

-The BMA400 is an excellent accelerometer for ESP32 projects that need more than basic X, Y and Z measurements.
+The BMA400 is a powerful 3-axis accelerometer for ESP32 projects that need more than basic acceleration measurements.

-Its combination of:

-- 12-bit acceleration data
-- ±2 g to ±16 g ranges
-- I2C and SPI
-- Low power consumption
-- Motion detection
-- Orientation detection
-- Tap detection
-- Activity recognition
-- Step counting
-- Hardware interrupts

-makes it particularly well suited to battery-powered and motion-aware embedded systems.
+Its combination of 12-bit resolution, selectable acceleration ranges, I2C and SPI communication, low-power capabilities, motion detection, orientation detection, tap detection, step counting, FIFO buffering, and interrupt support makes it particularly useful for modern embedded applications.

-For a first project, start with the I2C connection and the basic acceleration example.
+For a first project, the best approach is to start with the basic I2C connection and verify the X, Y and Z acceleration values.

-Once the sensor is communicating correctly, you can move towards interrupt-driven motion detection, step counting and low-power ESP32 applications.
+Once communication is working, the same hardware can be extended into motion detection, OLED displays, step counters, wake-on-motion systems, and low-power ESP32 projects.

-The BMA400 is therefore a strong alternative to traditional motion sensors when a project needs **acceleration sensing, low power consumption and built-in motion features**.
+The BMA400 is therefore a strong choice when a project needs **3-axis acceleration sensing combined with low-power operation and built-in motion features**.